 - BRCA testing: “The majority of women who are sent by their physicians to undergo Breast Cancer susceptibility gene (BRCA) testing do not meet with a counselor before the testing.
 Such counseling is important prior to undergoing genetic testing for mutations of BRCA…” the study authors said.”
 The researchers found that “patients who received genetic counseling beforehand displayed better knowledge of the process and possible results.”
 Additionally, “they reported more comfort heading into the test.”

 - Hormone therapy & menopause: women who begin “hormone therapy toward the beginning of menopause may have a lower risk of developing heart disease.”
-This may raise questions as to the safety of oral estrogen, a topic of debate in recent years; this article reviewed the thinking, and the current findings.
-You can read the article here.
+This may raise questions as to the safety of oral estrogen, a topic of debate in recent years.

 - Calcium supplements: In light of a new meta-analysis that “finds taking daily calcium supplements does little to strengthen bones” in women over 50, ABC World News reported on concerns from viewers about what they can do to ensure they are getting adequate calcium.
 ABC Chief Medical Editor Dr. Richard Besser explained, “You want to eat a diet that’s rich in calcium and just as importantly, you need to do exercises that build strong bones.
 So, lifting weights and then anything that gets you up on your feet.
 So walking, jogging, running, dancing.
 All of these can help.”